Vachellia karroo: Distribution

 It is a tree of open woodland and wooded grassland.
 It grows to its greatest size when rainfall of 800-900mm is received but can grow and even thrive in very dry conditions such as the Karoo region of western South Africa.
 The requirement here is for deep soils that allow its roots to spread.
 Everywhere in its range, however, the tree is easily recognised by its distinctive long white paired thorns and coffee coloured bark, both of which are very attractive.
 In the tropics it shows little variation but at the southern end of its range it becomes more variable in appearance.

 Adaptations

 Vachellia karroo has a life span of 30–40 years and is an adaptable pioneer, able to establish itself without shade, shelter or protection from grass fires.
 Once over a year old, seedlings can resprout after fire.
 Several fungi are associated with this tree and the crown of mature trees may be parasitized by various mistletoes, leading to the tree's decline.
 This tree has a long taproot which enables it to use water and nutrients from deep underground, this and its ability to fix nitrogen, lead to grasses and other plants thriving in its shade.

 The tree has been noted to occur in the Torre del Mar area, near Malaga, Spain.
 Here it grows freely as a large shrub on waste ground.
 It has been used as hedging to keep out goats from vegetable plots.
-Flowers during July.
+It flowers during July.